-the point at which the Company is valued on a daily basis on each Business Day at 12 noon (the "Valuation Point") for the purpose of determining the price at which shares in the Company may be purchased or redeemed.
+the point at which the Company is valued on a daily basis on each Business Day at 12 noon (the "Valuation Point") for the purpose of determining the price at which Shares in the Company may be purchased or redeemed.

-"VAT"

-value added tax;
+"VAT" value added tax; and

-"1933 Act" the United States Securities Act of 1933 (as may be amended or re-enacted); and be amended or re-enacted).
+"1933 Act" the United States Securities Act of 1933 (as may be amended or re-enacted).